Academic and Student Resources

 - Science courses, including both lectures and laboratories, as follows: biology, two courses; general (inorganic) chemistry, two courses; organic chemistry, two courses; and elementary physics, two courses.
 One year of mathematics, including at least one semester of calculus, is required by many schools.

 The foreign language and general education coursework for the College of Arts & Sciences degree are satisfactory for all medical schools.
 In addition to the basic courses listed above, medical schools may require one or more additional courses.
 Premedical studies do not constitute a major or a minor program.
 Premedical students must declare a major by the end of their sophomore year and are encouraged to pick an area (not necessarily science) in which they have a strong academic interest.

 Medical schools require applicants to take the Medical College Admission Test (MCAT).

 Additional Health-Related Professions Advisors in the Pre-Professional Advising office provide assistance to students interested in a broad range of health-related professions.
 Students are encouraged to schedule an advising appointment to discuss their particular field of interest.

 Students who are interested in applying to law school should register early in their college careers with pre-law advising.
-The Pre-Professional Advising Office, located at 100 Bay State Road, 4th Floor, has information and materials relating to law school and law-related careers.
+The Pre-Professional Advising office has information and materials relating to law school and law-related careers.
 General informational meetings are held each year, and individual advising appointments may be scheduled with pre-law advisors throughout the year.

 Some students may be undecided about whether to pursue legal studies.
 Boston University does offer courses related to law, legal thinking, and the legal process in a variety of the departments within the University.
 These courses may be particularly helpful to students in the decision-making process.